G0246/SafeCircle/README.md

 # SafeCircle
-SafeCircle is a powerful platform designed to empower users to host and manage their own nodes securely and efficiently.
+SafeCircle is a powerful platform designed to help users to host and manage their own nodes securely and efficiently.

 ## Key Features:
 - Easy Setup: Streamlined installation process for quick deployment.